-The NGSRC is charged under its charter with selecting candidates for election as independent directors, including replacements for designees of CDPQ, Beaudier Group and/or Bain, as applicable, as and when they lose the right to designate a member of the Board under the Nomination Rights Agreement.
-See "Disclosure of Corporate Governance Practices - Board of Directors Committees - Human Resources and Compensation Committee" and "Business of the Meeting - Election of Directors".
+The NGSRC is charged under its charter with selecting candidates for election as independent directors, including replacements for designees of CDPQ, Beaudier Group and/or Bain, as applicable, as and when they lose the right to designate a member of the Board under the Nomination

+Rights Agreement.
+See "Disclosure of Corporate Governance Practices - Board of Directors Committees - Human Resources and Compensation Committee

+" and "Business of the Meeting - Election of Directors".

 The Board of Directors has not adopted term limits, a retirement policy for its directors or other mechanism of board renewal.

-Instead, the NGSRC annually conducts an evaluation of the Board of Directors and of the committees of the Board of Directors to identify areas to improve and implement changes aiming at constantly improving the performance of the Board of Directors and of its committees.
+Assessment of the Board, Committees, Directors, and Chairs